asiviero/rolabola/README.md

 1. Do you have a design for the interface, branding, etc?

   Not yet.
-[Resultate](http://www.resultate.com.br), the company the main devs work for, is responsible for that.
-Branding material and visual identity is likely to be copyrighted since this is also an attempt at a product.
+Are you a designer and wish to contribute?
+Contact us!
 ## Developers

 Rolabola is built on Django, and there are a few dependencies.
 They are all listed in the `vagrant_provision.sh`.
 A `Vagrantfile` is also provided to make it easy to set up a dev environment.